Olex2/Olex2Manual/CifImagesAndReports/reports_and_images.md

 - Bitmap Images -- various option exist for changing the appearance of the image, it is worth experimenting.
 - Postscript Images -- various option exist for changing the appearance of the image, it is worth experimenting.
 - Povray Images -- Olex2 writes a .pov file but any changes need to be made using PovRay.
 - Image Series -- creates a series of images for a movie.
-There are op-tions for changing the Rotation around Axis, the number of degrees of rotation between each image, the Number of Frames and the Size.
+There are options for changing the Rotation around Axis, the number of degrees of rotation between each image, the Number of Frames and the Size.

-There are options to specify what happens if a picture file already ex-ists, the default is to Ask, but it is also possible to select Increment or Replace.
+There are options to specify what happens if a picture file already exists, the default is to Ask, but it is also possible to select Increment or Replace.

 ## Generating Figures
 A variety of options are available for creating figures are available under `@View|Quick-Drawing-Styles-and-Tools|Images`.
 Pictures are created of the molecules or fragments displayed on the graphics screen and can either be of a grown or ungrown structure.

 ### Changing the atom display style
 The same display options apply for changing the appearance of the atoms during a refinement as can be used for generating images.
 These can be found under `@View|Quick-Drawing-Styles`, alternatively right click on the graphics display window and under Draw Style select the desired appearance.
 When producing figures there may be conventions for expected formats, e.g. for small molecule organic/organometallics an ellipsoid plot is typical with carbon atoms grey, oxygen red.
-In such cases it is a good idea to fol-low convention.
+In such cases it is a good idea to follow convention.
 In other situations the appearance of the figures may be down to the personal preference.

 ## Writing a Report or a Cif
 Olex2 generates both a report, containing crystallographic information in table format typical for papers, and a standard CIF,  using user controlled values.
 The options available under `@Work|Report` are relatively self-explanatory and hence this section is not discussed in detail here.